Adopt-a-Shelter-Cat Month

 Which brings me to my next hot topic…animal trainers, more specifically dog trainers.
 The more I learn about animal behavior, learning theory, training and how to bring it all together, the more it bothers me that there are no regulations for people calling themselves dog trainers or animal trainers.
 Any John or Jane Doe can claim to be an animal trainer without having any education or formal training.
 That would be like someone claiming they’re qualified to be an elementary school teacher because they went through elementary school themselves.
 Or someone claiming they are a doctor and can treat people because they’ve watched ER on television and read web M.D.
 Taking dogs through classes, seeking training advice or hiring trainers privately plays a very important role in how that animal is shaped and viewed by its people.
 This in turn, leads to how the animal lives its life and whether it’s a healthy & enriching life or a life full of fear and uncertainty.
 So I urge people to find trainers that are professionals and have a certification to back up their knowledge.
 Two reputable certifications for people seeking help with their companion animals are Certified Applied Animal Behaviorists and Certified Professional Dog Trainers.
 Each website lists current members of their organization by state and location.
 Also, both organizations require continued education units (C.E.U.) to stay certified.
 This means members are attending lectures, seminars and conferences to stay current with humane and ethical means of working with companion animals.
 Unfortunately, since there currently are no regulations when it comes to people calling themselves trainers, many people still promote out dated training methods based on falsified dominance theory.
 This often involves force based training and the person showing their dog who is “boss” by controlling their dog in a forceful manner, such as, use of “alpha” roll overs, scruff shakedowns, use of choke chains, prongs and worst of all, shock collars.
 (On a side note, shock collars have recently been banned in the country of Wales due to them being deemed as inhumane and cruel.
 APDT supports the ban on shock collars).
 It saddens me to think of how many dogs fear their people because of the owner’s lack of education.
 And that the people think they’re doing right by their dog because that’s what their trainer said to do.

 I also find it disturbing when veterinarians give out behavior advice if they’ve never taken any courses on behavior.
 It hasn’t been until very recently that veterinary schools have incorporated basic animal behavior courses into their curriculum.
 So, veterinarians that have been practicing medicine for over five years most likely did not study animal behavior when they were in college.
 That’s not to say there isn’t a single vet that will seek out continuing their education in the area of animal behavior, as a matter of fact many do.
-Therefore, if you want to find the best veterinarian to take your pet to, it’s looking for those that have furthered their studies as much as they can that you will find them.

 With all that being said, this brings up a concern when vets offer behavior advice; are they really skilled in that area or not?
 And if they’re not, they could be potentially putting an animal or people at risk, since most people will not question their vet and will take the vet’s word as though it were written in stone.
-Therefore, when you’re looking for Available Bernedoodle Puppies or Hypoallergenic Puppies for Sale, make sure you know how to take care of them.

 I am not saying people should only follow my training style or advice, that’s not it all, I would love for people to find competent trainers & animal behavior consultants that follow that same code of conduct and learning principles.
 Each trainer has their own unique style and offer animals and people alike a variety of training tools to choose from, which is important, since, every creature learns slightly differently.
 So it’s necessary to have many tools in your tool box to handle an array of issues.
 As one friend of mine cleverly named her business Collected Wisdom, that’s exactly what it is, a collection of thoughts, methods and principles universally accepted by the scientific community and always changing due to new advances in research, testing and findings.